 Average Salary UK

-The average salary in the UK is £45,836, but there's much more detail to understand about salaries beyond this headline figure.
+For early 2026, the average full-time salary in the UK is £48,512, but there's much more detail to understand about pay beyond this headline figure.
 NimbleFins digs into official Office for National Statistics data to calculate average (mean) and median salaries for different regions, genders, types of work (full or part time) and more.

 In addition to learning what jobs typically pay, our team also looks into disposable income figures for an entire household, to learn what people typically have at their disposal after taxes to spend and save.